Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 # Bugs
 ### Solved Bugs

-When I worte the project,notable errors included:
+When I wrote the project,notable errors included:

 - Unwanted white spaces
 - Incorrect indentation , which resulted in the program not working properly.